History Files Nav bar

 591 - 590 BC

 From this point the list is incomplete, with dates being rough estimates.
-These are based on estimates made by Fritz Hintze, based on the average length of reigns, shortened or lengthened based on the size and splendour of the monarch's tomb, the assumption being that monarchs who reigned longer had more time and resources to build their burial sites.
-An added complication is that in recent years there have been disputes on which monarch belongs to which tomb.
+These are based on estimates made by Fritz Hintze, calculated on the average length of reigns, and shortened or lengthened based on the size and splendour of the monarch's tomb, the assumption being that monarchs who reigned longer had more time and resources to build their burial sites.
+An added complication is that in recent years there have been disputes about which monarch belongs to which tomb.

 568 - 555 BC